Emily Hogan Redding

-Emily Redding has 11 years of accounting experience, and is currently serving as Senior Director of Financial Services for a healthcare company based in Nashville, Tennessee.
+Emily Redding has 13 years of accounting experience, and is currently serving as Associate Vice President of Financial Services and Division Controller for a healthcare company based in Nashville, Tennessee.
 In her management role, she has overseen the creation and launch of multiple business processes and internal software projects.

 Lincoln Cannon is a technologist and philosopher, and leading advocate of technological evolution and postsecular religion.
 He is a founder, board member, and former president of the Mormon Transhumanist Association.
 He is a founder and board member of the Christian Transhumanist Association.
 And he formulated the New God Argument, a logical argument for faith in God that is popular among religious Transhumanists.